Give me six hours to chop down a tree and I will spend the first four sharpening the axe.Abraham Lincoln

 - Switch the distorted stone with your flat stone of the same grit and continue sharpening.

-- When both stones become distorted to the same degree, cross-hatch the faces of both with a carpenter’s pencil, then rub them against each other under running water if possible, or while frequently adding water if not.
+- When both stones of the same grit become distorted to the same degree, cross-hatch the faces of both with a carpenter’s pencil, then rub them against each other under running water if possible, or while frequently adding water if running water is not available.
 Take short strokes and be careful to apply even pressure to the stones.
 This requires self-control, switching the stones end for end frequently, and making an effort to apply even pressure with your hands, and is more difficult than it sounds until you get used to doing it.
-The friction and water will wear the high spots down.
+The friction and water will wear the high spots down, I promise.

 - Monitor the pencil marks to track progress.

 - Check with a straightedge frequently, and stop when both stones are flat, or maybe even a tiny bit convex.

 With practice, and if you don’t let your stone’s condition get out of hand, this process should take only a few seconds, but it will ensure you are always working on flat stones.

-If you think this technique is slower than using a diamond plate, specialty flattening stone, or sandpaper, you are overlooking a key point, namely, that using this method one can flatten two stones in the same time period with the same hand movements.
+If you think this technique is slower than using a diamond plate, specialty flattening stone, or sandpaper, you may be overlooking a key point, namely, that using this method one can flatten the faces of two stones at the same time, in the same time period, and with the same hand movements.
 It may be slower than flattening a single stone with a diamond plate, but it is definitely quicker than using the same diamond plate to true two stones one at a time.
 Think about it.

 It’s also cheaper because diamond plates are costly, and wear out.
 The specialty flattening stones are not cheap, and they too wear out.
 Both methods can contaminate stones, in my experience.
-And sandpaper wears out quickest of all and is the most expensive method long-term.
+And sandpaper sheds the most contaminating grit, and is the most expensive method long-term.
 No-brainer.